raspberrypilearning/anime-expressions-simplified/en/step_3.md

 **Test:** Click the **Run** button.

-The text on your webpage should be slightly smaller than the big heading above with bold styling.
+The text on your web page should be slightly smaller than the big heading above with bold styling.

 This is because `<h2>` is a smaller heading than `<h1>`.